 Easy ways to keep kids entertained indoors

-If you’re struggling to keep kids entertained indoors, here are some simple ways you can keep your children busy and occupied until the sunshine returns.
+If you’re struggling to keep kids entertained indoors, here are some simple ways you can keep your children busy and encourage their creativity until the sunshine returns.

 Break out the colouring pens